 Alright I admit it, my first choice isn’t the most ambitious of selections, as the table topping Blues travel to the Stadium of Light to face a Sunderland side who seem to be heading for another battle against the drop.

 However, Saturday’s late game (5.30 pm kick-off) isn’t necessarily a forgone conclusion.
-You only have to think back
+You only

 Updated 27th November 2014 at 10:57 PM by Veritas